 As one of the most important factors when it comes to designing custom recognition projects, the cost of material for custom recognition can drastically affect the final product.
 Custom personalization can become somewhat costly if you have chosen an expensive material to start from.

 Cristaux adapts to the needs of the client.
 We can swap out materials and different modes of processing to better align with strict budgets.
 Our educated team shares their knowledge with each client to get the most efficient result and offers ways to reduce costs while keeping each vision intact.

 Crystal and aluminum plate (sheet) are both budget-friendly materials on the cost scale at a rating of “1.”
 Aluminum block has a moderate cost while aluminum cast is one of the more expensive material types to choose from.

 Whether a material is flexible in the customization process will determine how much personalization each recognition project can have.
 The more flexible a material, the more unique the design is.

 Although crystal and aluminum cannot be used for 3D printing, a computer-aided process, each material is flexible in other methods.

 Both aluminum cast and aluminum plate (sheet) have a low flexibility rating.
 Aluminum block is the most flexible with processing methods at a level “4” rating.
-This type of aluminum commonly undergoes an anodization process, where an additional layer coats the metal to give it a metallic, matte finish.
+This type of aluminum commonly undergoes an anodization process, where an additional layer coats the metal award to give it a metallic, matte finish.
 To top it off, it can be processed through methods such as electroplating and painting.